Coronavirus digest: British variant more dangerous for young people, children | DW | 24.03.2021

 Merkel also warned lawmakers that the British COVID variant spreading through Germany is more dangerous for young people and children.

-Belgium is imposing a new lockdown as part of effots to counter a third wave of the coronavirus.
+Belgium is imposing a new lockdown as part of efforts to counter a third wave of the coronavirus.

 The country will close schools, non-food stores and hairdressers for four weeks from Saturday.